MarkusH/talk-orm/examples.rst

     Author: Jesmyn Ward: 1
     Author: Victor LaValle: 2

-And at this point it's interesting to start to look at the SQL Django
+And at this point, it's interesting to start to look at the SQL Django
 generated:

 .. code:: sql